 What you can do

 For mild symptoms of an allergic reaction, call your doctor right away.
-They may recommend ways to ease your symptoms and determine whether or not you should keep taking Rinvoq.
+They may recommend ways to ease your symptoms and determine whether you should keep taking Rinvoq.
 But if your symptoms are serious and you think you’re having a medical emergency, immediately call 911 or your local emergency number.

 Rinvoq may not be right for you if you have certain medical conditions or other factors that affect your health.
 Talk with your doctor about your health history before you take Rinvoq.
 Factors to consider include those in the list below.